Stand out. Get hired. Do the work you love.

 Not yet!
 However, if there is enough interest I may offer additional groups for professionals who are earlier or later in their careers.
 Please share your interest with me here and I’ll keep you updated on future groups and programs that would be a good fit for you.

-This is highly individual and depends on where you are in your search when you join the program and many other factors, including the type of role you are looking for, how significant a career transition you are making, how much time and effort you put in to your search, and how closely you follow the strategies we discuss in the program.
+This is highly individual and depends on where you are in your search when you join the program and many other factors, including the type of role you are looking for, how significant a career transition you are making, how much time and effort you put into your search, and how closely you follow the strategies we discuss in the program.
 Job searching is hard work and there is no magic bullet!

-Some Bootcamp participants who had already started their searches have landed jobs during the program or shortly afterward.
+Some Bootcamp participants who had already started their searches before joining have landed jobs during the program or shortly afterward.
 Others who are just getting started have continued to work on their search for 3-6 months after the program ends.
 Remember that this program will give you the tools for a successful search, and it’s up to you to put them into action!

 First of all, you’ll have a team of job search buddies who will be incredibly excited for you!
 If you land a job during the Bootcamp, the expectation is that you will complete the program, as the skills we cover will be valuable and applicable for you throughout your career and will help you rock your future job searches.
 If continuing to participate presents a scheduling issue for you due to your new role, we can discuss your individual situation at that time.